Canon 100D vs Sony RX0

 - More modern: Reflects 4 years and 5 months of technical progress since the 100D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX0 comes out slightly ahead of the 100D (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX0 emerges as the winner of the match-up (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 100D and the Sony RX0 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.